Model Context Protocol

 What is the MIND MCP Server?

-The MIND MCP Server is an open-source Model Context Protocol server that connects any MCP-compatible AI agent to your personal MIND knowledge graph.
+The MIND MCP Server is a Model Context Protocol server that connects any MCP-compatible AI agent to your personal MIND knowledge graph — remotely at https://m-i-n-d.ai/mcp, or locally over stdio via the open-source npm package.

-Once installed, your AI agent can query your knowledge graph, store memories, manage tasks and goals, track contacts, and check graph health — with full persistence across sessions, devices, and tools.
+Once connected, your AI agent can query your knowledge graph, store memories, manage tasks and goals, track contacts, run deep research, and read your emotional context — with full persistence across sessions, devices, and tools.
 What you teach Claude Code is available in Cursor.
 What you decide in one session is remembered in the next.

 Your AI Agent ←→ MCP Protocol ←→ MIND MCP Server ←→ MIND Knowledge Graph